wxie2017/wxie2017.github.io/pages/speech/all_I_know_about_bitcoin.md

 Toward the end of the year, in October, the New Liberty Standard publishes the first Bitcoin exchange rate in the young cryptocurrency's history, deeming
 $1 to be worth 1,309.03 BTC.
-Nakamoto released the second version of the software in December.

-With an exchange rate established, it was only a matter of time until someone attempted to make an actual purchase with Bitcoins.
-In May of 2010, it happened.
-Florida-based programmer Laszlo Hanyecz sent 10,000 BTC to a London man in exchange for two pizzas, valued at a total of $25.
-This still valued a single Bitcoin as a fraction of a penny, but with a purchase made, intrigued parties saw potential in the product.
-A couple of months later, Bitcoin's value finally broke the penny threshold
+In May of 2010, Florida-based programmer Laszlo Hanyecz sent 10,000 BTC to a London man in exchange for two pizzas, valued at a total of $25.
+A couple of months later, Bitcoin's value finally broke the penny threshold.

-A pivotal year for the exchange of Bitcoin, fittingly the first Bitcoin exchanges popped up in 2010 as well - Bitcoin Market in February, and Mt.
-Gox in July.
-Slush, the first mining pool, also mined Bitcoin successfully for the first time that year.
-Mining pools are where several miners combine resources to get Bitcoin.
-By November, the market cap for Bitcoin surpassed $1 million for the first time.

-Not that it was all ups for Bitcoin.
-Someone spotted a vulnerability in Bitcoin's protocol in October that allowed for transactions without proper verification and exploited it, generating 184 billion BTC.
-The transaction was soon erased and the vulnerability fixed.

 Steadily making gains in value after finally passing 1 cent threshold, in February 2011 a major milestone occurred: 1 Bitcoin was worth $1 for the first time.

-Bitcoin began receiving press - both good and bad.
-TIME Magazine published an article on Bitcoin for the first time, but the same year there was also an article on Gawker detailing Silk Road, the dark web drug market where Bitcoin was frequently used as payment.
-The publicity got people talking, and by June, Bitcoin was worth over $30.
-Soon after, it crashed back down to about $10.

-Also in June, Mt.
-Gox dealt with a serious security breach that compromised tens of thousands of accounts and their Bitcoins.
-It would not be the first security issue Mt.
-Gox would deal with.

-Still, Bitcoin was becoming an entity that more and more of the public knew about and interest in the cryptocurrency grew.
-This led to a rise in altcoins, other forms of cryptocurrency whose developers were either trying to improve upon Bitcoin or had created the digital coin for a different purpose.
-In 2011, Litecoin -- now the seventh-largest cryptocurrency by market cap -- debuted.

-If 2011 was a choppy year for Bitcoin, 2012 was smoother sailing.
-Among notable moments for Bitcoin on its way to becoming the world's top digital coin was its crossing the $100 threshold in April.
+Bitcoin became the world's top digital coin when it crossed the $100 threshold in April, 2012.
 Bitcoin's price saw its share of ups and downs in 2013, but it passed a value of $1,000 for the first time and was becoming the most recognizable and successful wallet and exchange available.

-And then... it stalled for a while.
-Quickly in January 2014 it fell below
-$1,000 and struggled below the key level for a few years.
-A few things of note happened, like Crypto exchange Mt.
-Gox going bankrupt and shutting down, but this period mostly saw Bitcoin rising and falling somewhat while failing to reach its high.

-2017, though, was the biggest and busiest year for Bitcoin.
-After spending 2016 desperately trying to claw its way back up, 2017 was when it finally reached and passed the $1,000 mark.
-It kept ascending.
-By June, Bitcoin was worth over $3,000.

-Still, some Bitcoin users were frustrated with the network around this time as well.
-The rising number of Bitcoin miners meant higher fees and more time spent processing transactions, leading some to want an increase in block size.
-In August, this led to Bitcoin Cash (BCH) being created via a fork in the network.
-Bitcoin Cash is now the fifth-largest cryptocurrency by market cap.

-Until now, 2017 was considered the pivotal year for Bitcoin.
-The world’s first and leading cryptoasset continued gaining legitimacy among lawmakers, financial institutions, and retail companies, further legitimizing crypto in the mainstream.
-Bitcoin underwent a hard fork on August 1st, splitting into Bitcoin (BTC), and Bitcoin Cash (BCH).
-At the pinnacle of its historic bull run that year, Bitcoin’s price reached an all-time high of over $20,000 USD.

-Still, for the remainder of 2017 Bitcoin was on an upswing.
+In 2017 Bitcoin was on an upswing.
 By October, it was topping $6,000.
-It ended November at nearly $10,000, and by the end of December Bitcoin hit a peak of $19,783.
+It ended November at nearly $10,000, and by the end of December Bitcoin hit a peak of
+$19,783.
 More and more people and companies began chasing the trend as the price just kept rising.
 Unsurprisingly, it wouldn't continue that heady growth.

-2018 has been a rough year for Bitcoin users, especially ones who held on assuming the price would keep ascending.
-Many sold their Bitcoins while they could, and the price has steadily dropped all year.
-As of this writing, Bitcoin's price is at $6,542.78, a decline of 67%.
+2018 has been a rough year for Bitcoin users.
+The price has steadily dropped all year to $6,542.78, a decline of 67%.

 Despite a number of setbacks and recoveries, true crypto believers continued to “HODL,” never doubting the day when Bitcoin would rise again.
 The last few months of 2020 seem to mark yet another very important point in Bitcoin’s history.
 As we continue to watch the events unfold, it seems safe to say that Bitcoin’s 12th birthday celebration is a happy one indeed.

-The world’s first cryptocurrency, Bitcoin is stored and exchanged securely on the internet through a digital ledger known as a blockchain.
-Bitcoins are divisible into smaller units known as satoshis — each satoshi is worth 0.00000001 bitcoin.
+We see the curve in the beginning: 1 BTC = $50,000.

 The entire principle of Bitcoin was to build a trustless network that is immune to corruption and censorship.
 By effectively cutting out the intermediary in a